-By Sarah Pocklington, Arts Development Consultant and AFL Co-ordinator
+By Sarah Pocklington, former Arts Development Consultant and AFL Co-ordinator

 It seemed impossible to Alysha that she might be a gifted artist.
 Perhaps it’s not something she had dared to dream of or even considered before the Alberta’s Future Leaders (AFL) Program was invited to her community in 2014.
 But with the help of her AFL mentors, things changed.